lightaime/deep_gcns_torch/examples/part_sem_seg/README.md

 For example, our data folder structure is like this: `/data/deepgcn/partnet/raw/sem_seg_h5/category-level`. `category` is the name of a category, eg. Bed. `level` is 1, 2, or 3.
 When we train and test, we set `--data_dir /data/deepgcn/partnet`.

 ### Train
+We train each model on one tesla V100.

 For training the default ResEdgeConv-28 with 64 filters on the Bed category, run:
 ```
 python examples/part_sem_seg/main.py --phase train  --category 1 --data_dir /data/deepgcn/partnet